prasannasPitch/Path_Planning_Projects/README.md

 # Path_Planning_Projects

+Path planning and decision making for autonomous vehicles in urban environments enable self-driving cars to find the safest, most convenient, and most economically beneficial routes from point A to point B. Finding routes is complicated by all of the static and maneuverable obstacles that a vehicle must identify and bypass.
+Today, the major path planning approaches include the predictive control model, feasible model, and behavior-based model.
+Let’s first get familiar with some terms to understand how these approaches work.

 ![image](https://user-images.githubusercontent.com/37708330/53702229-f6a04280-3e04-11e9-95c6-26888f5b78ff.png)

+- A path is a continuous sequence of configurations beginning and ending with boundary configurations.
+These configurations are also referred to as initial and terminating.
+- Path planning involves finding a geometric path from an initial configuration to a given configuration so that each configuration and state on the path is feasible (if time is taken into account).
+- A maneuver is a high-level characteristic of a vehicle’s motion, encompassing the position and speed of the vehicle on the road.
+Examples of maneuvers include going straight, changing lanes, turning, and overtaking.
+- Maneuver planning aims at taking the best high-level decision for a vehicle while taking into account the path specified by path planning mechanisms.
+- A trajectory is a sequence of states visited by the vehicle, parameterized by time and, most probably, velocity.
+T- rajectory planning or trajectory generation is the real-time planning of a vehicle’s move from one feasible state to the next, satisfying the car’s kinematic limits based on its dynamics and as constrained by the navigation mode.

 ### Prediction
 Prediction is the first step of path planning.
 It involves, predicting the behavior of other vehicles, and estimating their location at a time step in the future.
 Because of the time limitations, predictions only performed by increasing the s values of other cars, and the d value of each other car assumed to be constant in each step.
 The provided vx and vy values were combined in a single v, and this v value used to calculate the s value in the future.